|

 again with a new boy.

-addicts are often attracted to troubled boys whom they hope to “fix”
+love addicts are often attracted to troubled boys whom they hope

-with love and attention.
-This can be the start of codependency that
+to “fix” with love and attention.
+This can be the start

-addicts are anxious to please boys.
-As a result they will not insist
+love addicts are anxious to please boys.
+As a result they will not

-on using condoms when they should.
-This can lead to pregnancy and
+insist on using condoms when they should.
+This can lead to pregnancy

-addicts crave attention from boys to make up for neglect in their
+Teenage love addicts crave attention from boys to make up for neglect

-family of origin.
-They often use sex to please boys and sometimes
+in their family of origin.
+They often use sex to please boys and

-love addicts lack the ability to choose a healthy boyfriend.
-They
+teenage love addicts lack the ability to choose a healthy boyfriend.

 gives them a lot of attention.
 They are particularly susceptible